-Magellan Health Services has charted its course to become one of the largest managed behavioral health care companies in the nation.
+Magellan Health has charted its course to become one of the largest managed behavioral health care companies in the nation.
 The company manages mental health plan, employee assistance, and work/life programs through its nationwide third-party provider network.
 Magellan also provides radiology benefits management, specialty pharmaceutical management, and Medicaid management.
 Overall, it serves more than 58 million members through contracts with federal and local government agencies, insurance companies, and employers.
 Magellan's Pharmacy Management segment's services include administration, billing, claims handling, technology programs, and coordination of care.

 Sales and Marketing

-Magellan's customers include about 40 health plans and employer groups, as well as government agencies in 24 states and Washington, DC.
+Magellan's customers include health plans and employer groups, as well as government agencies in 27 states and Washington, DC.
 It also provides services to select pharmaceutical manufacturers.
 The company has a network of some 165,000 health care providers, as well as a third-party network of facilities including psychiatric and substance abuse hospitals, rehab centers, and community health centers.

-While Magellan still works to expand its managed behavioral health business by promoting and adding new services, its primary strategy is to seek growth through the diversification of its business lines and to expand its focus on special populations such as individuals with serious mental illness.
+While Magellan still works to expand its managed health care business by promoting and adding new services, its primary strategies are to seek growth through the diversification of its business lines and to expand its focus on special populations such as individuals with serious mental illness.
 It recently announced plans to provide expanded computerized cognitive behavioral therapy programs for those suffering from medical and behavioral issues.
 In 2014 it expanded its services to members in Florida, broadening its offerings in Jacksonville, Orlando, Palm Beach, Tallahassee, Tampa Bay, and surrounding communities.
 Acquisitions and organic measures have allowed the company to enter new business segments including radiology benefits management and specialty pharmaceutical management, both of which are showing rapid growth.

-The company is also expanding Medicaid management programs for special high-cost populations including dual-eligibility patients (those qualifying for both Medicare and Medicaid services), partly forming partnerships and ventures with regional health plans.
+The company is also expanding Medicaid management programs for special high-cost populations including dual-eligibility patients (those qualifying for both Medicare and Medicaid services), forming partnerships and ventures with regional health plans.